-- www.PapaCambridge.com 1.
-Teachers must be thoroughly familiar with the appropriate sections of the syllabus, the criteria for awarding marks and the General Coursework Regulations. - 2.
-List the candidates in candidate number order that will allow ease of transfer of marks to the computer printed mark sheets (MS1) at a later stage. - Mark the Coursework according to the guidance and criteria given in the syllabus and coursework guidance booklet. З. - Carry out internal moderation to ensure that the total mark awarded to each candidate reflects a single, valid and reliable order of merit.
-4. - The marks for four activities from at least two categories (see below) should be entered in the appropriate columns.
-5. - Divide the total marks (out of 200) by 4 to produce a final total (out of 50).
-6. - Add the Analysing and Improving mark (out of 10) to give a final mark (out of 60).
-Enter the final mark in the last column.
-7. - Ensure that the addition of the marks is independently checked.
-8. - The completed form will need to be submitted for external moderation together with the video evidence.
-9.
+- 1. Teachers must be thoroughly familiar with the appropriate sections of the syllabus, the criteria for awarding marks and the General Coursewon - www.PapaCambridge.com List the candidates in candidate number order that will allow ease of transfer of marks to the computer printed mark sheets (MS1) at a later stage. - Mark the Coursework according to the guidance and criteria given in the syllabus and coursework guidance booklet. - Carry out internal moderation to ensure that the total mark awarded to each candidate reflects a single, valid and reliable order of merit. - The marks for four activities from at least two categories (see below) should be entered in the appropriate columns. - Divide the total marks (out of 200) by 4 to produce a final total (out of 50). - 7.
+Add the Analysing and Improving mark (out of 10) to give a final mark (out of 60).
+Enter the final mark in the last column. - Ensure that the addition of the marks is independently checked. - 9.
+The completed form will need to be submitted for external moderation together with the video evidence.